 St Mark’s Basilica on the Piazza San Marco is the top religious site to see in Venice.
 Admission to see parts of the ground floor is free so queues are usually very, very long.
 After queueing for hours, visitors on busy days are basically press-ganged in less than 15 minutes through the small part of the church that is open.

-Guided tours are also great way to skip-the-lines at San Marco.
-Savings are often available when combining with further sights such as the Doge’s Palace (available in 2-hour, 3-hour or 4-hour versions).
+Guided tours are also a great way to skip-the-lines at San Marco.
+Savings are often available when combining with further sights such as the Doge’s Palace (available in 2-hour, or 3-hour versions).
 A pricy but certainly the best way to experience the magical interior of San Marco is the guided tours at night or a combination with the Doge’s Palace after hours.

 Saint Mark’s basilica is generally quieter early morning or in the afternoon later than 13:00.
 However, the ceiling is usually lit from 11:30 to 12:45 and this is spectacular enough to make it worth braving the crowds.
 Night visits are similarly beautiful lit but the tours are expensive.